techgaun/git-internals/README.md

 > An overview of git internals

+This repo consists of the talk given at PayLease's Show and Tell on 06/21/2019.

 Git has a content-addressable filesystem as the layer which acts as KV store in a way.
 You give some content to git and git gives you a 40 character sha1 hash.
 You can then use the sha1 hash in the future to talk with git about that content.